-Many gamers prefer using a gaming headset instead of their laptop or TV speakers for various reasons.
+For various reasons, many gamers prefer using a gaming headset instead of their laptop or TV speakers.
 Still, others prefer their stereo speaker systems or soundbars.
 Both options provide good audio quality and comfort for your gaming experience.
-But gaming headsets also offer ambient noise reduction, and many include a microphone.
-For more information on a headset vs headphone and mic for gaming, check out our article on the subject.
+But gaming headsets also reduce ambient noise, including a microphone.
+For more information on a headset vs headphones and mic for gaming, check out our article on the subject.

-If you live in a noisy area or with many people, a headset can help increase your focus and productivity within your favorite games.
+A headset can help increase your focus and productivity within your favorite games if you live in a noisy area or with many people.
 A microphone connected to your headset may feature noise cancellation that other microphones do not offer.
 These headphones will also keep the game audio from entering the microphone.